dd32/td-gh-ex/readme.txt

 == Images Used in Screenshot ==

-All images used in the theme designed by buzthemes under GPL License
+All images used in the theme  under GPL License

 https://pxhere.com/en/photo/157335